ijc8/cursors/README.md

     python client.py localhost 0  # 0 = your player number

 Currently, OSC messages are sent to `localhost:8000` on `/cursors`.
-The contents of the messages are effector type (string), x, y, cursor size, cursor speed (all ints)
+The contents of the messages are effector type (string), x, y, cursor size, cursor speed (all ints), delay time (float)